Vaccines are for adults, too

 Vaccine considerations:

-• Age.
-The Centers for Disease Control and Prevention provide age-specific information in regard to vaccines ranging from infants to those 60-and-over.
+• Age – The Centers for Disease Control and Prevention provides age-specific information regarding vaccines ranging from infants to those 65 and over.
 In addition, a vaccine you received as a child might need a boost.
 Adults should receive a tetanus shot, for instance, once every 10 years.

 Most insurance plans, including Medicare, realize the importance of immunizations and cover vaccines without cost to the patient.
 In the last year, Medicare has expanded its coverage beyond flu, COVID-19 and pneumonia immunizations to include Tdap and shingles vaccines.
 Under Medicare Part D, some of these vaccines need to be given at retail pharmacy locations.